A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Q: Why doesn’t the FDA regulate joint supplements?

 A: It is not entirely accurate to say the FDA does not regulate supplements.
-They do, but to the degree that they regulate prescription medications.
-Not even close.
-With supplements, FDA regulators are only concerned with protecting people from products that are blatantly mislabeled or misrepresented.
+While the FDA does not oversee supplement production strictly like prescription medications, FDA regulators are concerned with protecting people from products that are blatantly mislabeled or misrepresented.
+There have been many instances over the years where the FDA has banned certain products due to safety concerns or that contain active ingredients similar to prescriptions (27).

 Q: Will a joint supplement provide immediate pain relief?

 A: No. A joint supplement is not a pain killer in the traditional sense.
-Instead, it addresses the cause of the joint pain, which is typically inflammation.
-As such, it may take a week or two before you start to feel significant pain relief.
+Instead, it addresses the cause of the joint pain, which is typically inflammation, swelling and cartilage loss.
+As such, it may take a week or two (or longer) before you start to feel significant pain relief.
 The reason people take joint supplements instead of NSAIDs is that NSAIDs should not be taken for more than 10 days (28).
-Whereas joint supplements can be taken day after day for extended periods of time.
+Joint supplements, however, can be taken day after day for extended periods of time.

 Q: Should I take joint supplements?

 A: Only you can decide if a joint supplement is right for you.
-But if you are experiencing joint pain on a regular basis and it is beginning to interfere with the quality of your life, then you should consider a joint supplement.
-Unlike many types of prescription painkillers, joint supplements are completely non-addictive and rarely produce side effects.
-They are also very affordable.
-So give them a try.
-And if they do not work, talk to your doctor about alternatives.
+That said, if you are experiencing joint pain on a regular basis and it is beginning to interfere with the quality of your life, then you should consider a joint supplement.
+Unlike many types of prescription painkillers, joint supplements are non-addictive and exhibit a much better safety profile compared to many prescription treatments.
+They are also very affordable, so give them a try.
+If they do not work, talk to your doctor about alternatives.

 Joint supplements are a safe, affordable way to improve joint health while at the same time reducing pain from arthritis, injuries, and other causes.

-Joint supplements are not like traditional painkillers in that they do not provide pain relief by deadening the nervous system.
+Joint supplements are not like traditional painkillers in that they do not provide pain relief by blunting the nervous system’s messaging and sensitivity to pain signals.
 Instead, they address the origins of the pain by bolstering the integrity of bones and cartilage and reducing the accompanying inflammation.

-All of the joint supplements on the above list contain proven anti-inflammatories.
+All of the joint supplements on the above list contain researched compounds, many with anti-inflammatory properties.
 Many go a step or two further by providing ingredients like collagen that shores up bone strength, and turmeric (curcumin) that may arrest joint degradation associated with arthritis.

 For cpoe.org’s #1 recommended joint supplement, click here.